bluenote-1577/myloasm-kmc/README.md

 cargo install --path . # installs myloasm-kmc-v1 into ~/.cargo/bin
 ```

+### Installation notes:

+The build locates zlib with `pkg-config`, falling back to the compiler and linker default paths.
+For a custom installation, set `ZLIB_INCLUDE_DIR` and `ZLIB_LIB_DIR`, or set `ZLIB_DIR` when zlib
+uses the usual `<prefix>/include` and `<prefix>/lib` layout. x86_64 and aarch64 are supported
+(Linux and macOS).

 `myloasm --kmc` requires this program to be installed.
 It invokes an executable named
 `myloasm-kmc-v1`, looking first next to the `myloasm` executable and then on `PATH`.
 The command
 above installs it to `~/.cargo/bin`, which must be on `PATH` (as it normally is after installing
 Rust with rustup).

-The build locates zlib with `pkg-config`, falling back to the compiler and linker default paths.
-For a custom installation, set `ZLIB_INCLUDE_DIR` and `ZLIB_LIB_DIR`, or set `ZLIB_DIR` when zlib
-uses the usual `<prefix>/include` and `<prefix>/lib` layout. x86_64 and aarch64 are supported
-(Linux and macOS).

 ## Interface version